palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 By [Agustin Armendariz](mailto:aarmendariz@gmail.com), [Aaron Williams](mailto:awilliams@cironline.org) and [Ben Welsh](mailto:ben.welsh@gmail.com)

 By now, the melodrama is mundane.
 The government is asked to release an important data set.
 They dither.
 We moan.
 We groan.
 Sometimes we sue, or even (gasp) organize.

 We don't always win, but more and more we do.
-Un the final act they make good.
+In the final act they make good.
 As we procaciously demanded, the government releases the raw data.
 In forward-thinking precincts, they may even begin publishing bulk downloads on the Internet.

 What happens next?
 You know the script.